nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 The [module ID] is taken from the ``encryption:list-modules`` command.

 Encrypt all data files for all users.
-For performance reasons, when you enable encryption on an ownCloud server only new and changed files are encrypted.
+For performance reasons, when you enable encryption on an Nextcloud server only new and changed files are encrypted.
 This command gives you the option to encrypt all files.
-You must first put your ownCloud server into single-user mode to prevent any user activity until encryption is completed::
+You must first put your Nextcloud server into single-user mode to prevent any user activity until encryption is completed::

  occ maintenance:singleuser